bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/PostgreSQL-Setup-For-Windows---WSL.md

 The pgAdmin package is a free and open-source <a href="https://en.wikipedia.org/wiki/Graphical_user_interface" class="markup--anchor markup--p-anchor" title="Graphical user interface">graphical user interface</a> (GUI) administration tool for PostgreSQL.

-When you read “installation”, that means the actual OS that’s running on your machine.
+When you read "installation”, that means the actual OS that’s running on your machine.
 So, you have a Windows installation, Windows 10, that’s running when you boot your computer.
 Then, when you start the Ubuntu installation, it’s as if there’s a completely separate computer running inside your computer.
 It’s like having two completely different laptops.

 ### Other Noteworthy Distinctions: